-This southwest vegan dip is made with black-eyed peas, black beans, canned corn or fresh corn, red ell pepper, green bell peppers, olive oil, red wine vinegar, jalapeno peppers, chili powder and more.
-The dressing for this colourful appetizer is tangy and fresh.
+This cowboy caviar recipe is made with black-eyed peas, black beans, canned corn or fresh corn, red ell pepper, green bell peppers, olive oil, red wine vinegar, jalapeno peppers, chili powder and more.
+The dressing for this easy dip recipe is tangy and fresh.
 I think this bean and corn salsa would go amazingly well with anything from steak to burgers, fish, hot dogs, or just as part of a larger buffet table.

-If you’re looking for a healthy summer BBQ dip, this will definitely add a splash of colour to the plate.
+If you’re looking for a chip dip, this will definitely add a splash of colour to the plate.
 There are quite a few ingredients you need to combine for this but, trust me, it’s so worth it!
 You can’t go wrong with fresh veggies with this dip (meets side salad meets a bean salsa all in one).

 How to Make a Texas Cowboy Caviar Dip